legumeinfo/datastore-specifications/PROTOCOLS/README.md

 ## PROCEDURE FOR ADDING A NEW DATA SET TO THE DATA STORE

-NOTE: The instructions below are for curators working on any instance of LegFed Data Store - at e.g. soybase.org, peanutbase.org, legumeinfo.org etc.
+NOTE: The instructions below are for curators working on files used by legumeinfo.org, soybase.org, and peanutbase.org.
-If you are a researcher or user of and you have a data set that you would like to contribute, PLEASE <a href="https://legumeinfo.org/contact">CONTACT US!</a> We would love to work with you.
-You are welcome to use the templates in this directory and begin preparing your data for submission, but the final uploading will need to be done by curators with the affiliated database projects.
+If you are a researcher or user of and you have a data set that you would like to contribute, please <a href="https://legumeinfo.org/contact">CONTACT US!</a>
+We would love to work with you.

 ### Upload the data to the local Data Store file system
 The data store is accessible via command line from several servers.
 As of summer, 2021, any of these servers can be used:
   - lis-stage.usda.iastate.edu
   - soybase-stage.usda.iastate.edu
   - legumefederation.usda.iastate.edu
   - peanutbase-stage.usda.iastate.edu

 Upload (scp) data to the private directory (and appropriate subdirectory) here: